semgrep/semgrep-docs/docs/supported-languages.md

 #### Regressions in Semgrep Pro

-For interfile analysis, Semgrep Pro Engine resolves names differently than Semgrep OSS.
+For cross-file analysis, Semgrep Pro Engine resolves names differently than Semgrep OSS.
 Consequently, rules with `interfile: true` may produce different results than Semgrep OSS Engine.
 Some instances could be regarded as regressions, if you encounter them please file a bug report.
 When you need to report a bug in Semgrep Pro Engine, go through [support@semgrep.com](mailto:support@semgrep.com).
 You can also contact us through [Semgrep Community Slack group](https://go.semgrep.dev/slack).

 <MoreHelp />